 - Some minimally processed foods are okay.
 These are foods that are slightly changed in some way but contain few industrially made additives.
 Minimally processed foods keep almost all of their essential nutrients.
 Some examples are: bagged salad, frozen vegetables and fruit, eggs, milk, cheese, flour, brown rice, oil and dried herbs.
 We are not referring to these minimally processed foods when we are advising you not to eat processed foods.

-- Sugar-sweetened beverages, including energy drinks, fruit drinks, soft drinks and flavored coffees, have lots of added sugar.
+- Sugary drinks including energy drinks, fruit drinks, 100% fruit juice, soft drinks and flavored coffees have lots of sugar and little to no nutritional value.
 It is easy to drink empty calories without realizing, and this leads to weight gain.

 - When safe drinking water is not available, quench your thirst with coffee, tea, unsweetened low fat milk, and previously boiled water.